The Scapegoat (1959 film): Production

 According to Robert Osborne of Turner Classic Movies, the original choice for Barratt / De Gué was Cary Grant, but Daphne du Maurier insisted on Guinness because he reminded her of her father, actor Gerald du Maurier.

-Later though, she regretted her choice, blaming Guinness for the film’s box-office failure, a production that du Maurier herself had partially financed.
+Later though, she regretted her choice, blaming Guinness for the film's box-office failure, a production that du Maurier herself had partially financed.

 Osborne also states that Guinness handled the directing chores when Hamer was drunk.

+Michael Balcon was head of Ealing at the time, which had a deal with MGM.
+He says he produced the film outside of the MGM-Ealing arrangement at the request of Daphne du Maurier.
+The film was cut after it was sneak previewed to American audiences.
+Balcon considered releasing the original version in the UK "but it was too complicated a business."

+Reception

 Box office

 According to MGM records, the film earned $570,000 in the U.S. and Canada and $625,000 elsewhere resulting in a loss of $382,000.

+Critical

+The Monthly Film Bulletin wrote: "The Scapegoat is the kind of film in the course of which one finds oneself wondering where one has seen this kind of thing before.
+It is certainly an elegant, evocative piece of craftsmanship, but Robert Hamer's technical ability which is painstakingly considerable is here insufficiently expressive to carry a rather vague and elusive plot and construction. ...The story is intriguing, but Hamer's own dialogue lacks edge and bite; there is little attempt to apportion dramatic emphasis or build to a climax."